The Fish surfboard is a versatile board. It’s wider, thicker, and shorter, which creates extra volume and keeps you on top of the wave.

 A good rule of thumb is to look for a Fish surfboard that is around your height if you’re not sure and 2 to 6 inches less if you are comfortable with it.

 Your weight will also come into it and you may need to look for something that has a little more length and volume to suit your weight.

 If you’re not sure, check the product description or ask the retailer/shaper.

 Summary: Benefits of a Fish Surfboard

-It's a board that's suited to both beginners and advanced surfers and has a place in every surfer's collection.
+The fish a surfboard that’s suited to both beginners and advanced surfers and has a place in every surfer’s collection.